Skip to main content

 Alaska cruise season runs May through September.
 June and July offer the best weather and the most daylight — sometimes 18+ hours.
 May is less crowded and more affordable.
 August is peak whale-watching season.
 September offers stunning fall colors but cooler temps.

 On a northbound sailing from Vancouver, the port (left) side faces the Alaska coastline for most of the route.
 On a southbound sailing it flips.
-Patrick pays close attention to this when helping you choose your cabin.
+I pay close attention to this when helping you choose your cabin.

 The top ones book fast: helicopter glacier hikes, whale watching boats, White Pass Railway in Skagway, and kayaking in Ketchikan.
-Patrick recommends booking these as soon as your cruise is confirmed — not when you board.
+I always say: book those the same week you confirm your cruise.
+Don't wait until you board.

 Absolutely.
 Alaska is actually one of the best first cruises because the scenery is so spectacular that even skeptics end up loving it.
-The Inside Passage is also relatively calm, which is great if you're worried about seasickness.
+The Inside Passage is also relatively calm compared to open-ocean itineraries, which is great if you're worried about seasickness.

 Let's Start Planning

-He's sailed Alaska.
-He knows the ports, the cabins, and the excursions.
+I've sailed Alaska.
+I know the ports, the cabins, and the excursions.
 Get a free, personalized plan with no obligation.

 • Alaska-specific cabin and itinerary advice